 The echoes move in real time depending on the change of the heading of your ship.
 Heading line is at the top of the screen.
-The heading signal is required.
 When the heading signal is lost, this function is not available and the display mode automatically changes to the head-up mode.
 The [Wiper] is not available in this mode (see section 1.31).